peteroupc/peteroupc.github.io/morealg.md

 2. Set _ip_ to 1 plus _ret_'s integer part.
 3. (The rest of the algorithm accepts _ret_ with probability 1/(1+_ret_).)
 With probability _ip_/(1+_ip_), generate a number that is 1 with probability 1/_ip_ and 0 otherwise.
 If that number is 1, _ret_ was accepted, in which case optionally fill it with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then set _ret_'s sign to positive or negative with equal probability, then return _ret_.
 4. Call **SampleGeometricBag** on _ret_'s fractional part (ignore _ret_'s integer part and sign).
 If the call returns 1, go to step 1.
 Otherwise, go to step 3.

-<a id=Mixtures></a>
-### Mixtures

-A _mixture_ involves sampling one of several distributions, where each distribution has a separate probability of being sampled.
-In general, an arbitrary-precision sampler is possible if all of the following conditions are met:

-- There is a finite number of distributions to choose from.
-- The probability of sampling each distribution is a rational number, or it can be expressed as a function for which a [**Bernoulli factory algorithm**](https://peteroupc.github.io/bernoulli.html) exists.
-- For each distribution, an arbitrary-precision sampler exists.

-One example of a mixture is two beta distributions, with separate parameters.
-One beta distribution is chosen with probability exp(&minus;3) (a probability for which a Bernoulli factory algorithm exists) and the other is chosen with the opposite probability.
-For the two beta distributions, an arbitrary-precision sampling algorithm exists (see my article on [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html) for details).

-<a id=Building_an_Arbitrary_Precision_Sampler></a>
-### Building an Arbitrary-Precision Sampler

-In many cases, if a continuous distribution&mdash;

-- has a probability density function (PDF), or a function proportional to the PDF, with a known symbolic form,
-- has a cumulative distribution function (CDF) with a known symbolic form,
-- takes on only values 0 or greater, and
-- has a PDF that has an infinite tail to the right, is bounded from above (that is, _PDF(0)_ is other than infinity), and decreases monotonically,

-it may be possible to describe an arbitrary-precision sampler for that distribution.
-Such a description has the following skeleton.

-1. With probability _A_, set _intval_ to 0, then set _size_ to 1, then go to step 4.
-    - _A_ is calculated as (_CDF_(1) &minus; _CDF_(0)) / (1&minus;_CDF_(0)), where _CDF_ is the distribution's CDF.
-This should be found analytically using a computer algebra system such as SymPy.
-    - The symbolic form of _A_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability; if a Bernoulli factory exists, it should be used.
-2. Set _intval_ to 1 and set _size_ to 1.
-3. With probability _B_(_size_, _intval_), go to step 4.
-Otherwise, add _size_ to _intval_, then multiply _size_ by 2, then repeat this step.
-    - This step chooses an interval beyond 1, and grows this interval by geometric steps, so that an appropriate interval is chosen with the correct probability.
-    - The probability _B_(_size_, _intval_) is the probability that the interval is chosen given that the previous intervals weren't chosen, and is calculated as (_CDF_(_size_ + _intval_) &minus; _CDF_(_intval_)) / (1&minus;_CDF_(_intval_)).
-This should be found analytically using a computer algebra system such as SymPy.
-    - The symbolic form of _B_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability; if a Bernoulli factory exists, it should be used.
-4. Generate an integer in the interval [_intval_, _intval_ + _size_) uniformly at random, call it _i_.
-5. Create a positive-sign zero-integer-part uniform PSRN, _ret_.
-6. Create an input coin that calls **SampleGeometricBag** on the PSRN _ret_.
-Run a Bernoulli factory algorithm that simulates the probability _C_(_i_, _&lambda;_), using the input coin (here, _&lambda;_ is the probability built up in _ret_ via **SampleGeometricBag**, and lies in the interval \[0, 1\]).
-If the call returns 0, go to step 4.
-    - The probability _C_(_i_, _&lambda;_) is calculated as _PDF_(_i_ + _&lambda;_) / _M_, where _PDF_ is the distribution's PDF or a function proportional to the PDF, and should be found analytically using a computer algebra system such as SymPy.
-    - In this formula, _M_ is any convenient number in the interval \[_PDF_(_intval_),  max(1, _PDF_(_intval_))\], and should be as low as feasible. _M_ serves to ensure that _C_ is as close as feasible to 1 (to improve acceptance rates), but no higher than 1.
-The choice of _M_ can vary for each interval (each value of _intval_, which can only be 0, 1, or a power of 2).
-Any such choice for _M_ preserves the algorithm's correctness because the PDF has to be monotonically decreasing and a new interval isn't chosen when _&lambda;_ is rejected.
-    - The symbolic form of _C_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability; if a Bernoulli factory exists, it should be used.
-7. The PSRN _ret_ was accepted, so set _ret_'s integer part to _i_, then optionally fill _ret_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then return _ret_.

-Examples of algorithms that use this skeleton are the algorithm for the [**ratio of two uniform random numbers**](https://peteroupc.github.io/uniformsum.html), the algorithm for the Rayleigh distribution given above, and the algorithm for the reciprocal of power of uniform, given later.

-Perhaps the most difficult part of describing an arbitrary-precision sampler with this skeleton is finding the appropriate Bernoulli factory for the probabilities _A_, _B_, and _C_, especially when these probabilities have a non-trivial symbolic form.

-> **Note:** The algorithm skeleton uses ideas similar to the inversion-rejection method described in (Devroye 1986, ch.
-7, sec.
-4.6)<sup>[**(4)**](#Note4)</sup>; an exception is that instead of generating a uniform random number and comparing it to calculations of a CDF, this algorithm uses conditional probabilities of choosing a given piece, probabilities labeled _A_ and _B_.
-This approach was taken so that the CDF of the distribution in question is never directly calculated in the course of the algorithm, which furthers the goal of sampling with arbitrary precision and without using floating-point arithmetic.

 <a id=Reciprocal_of_Power_of_Uniform></a>
 ### Reciprocal of Power of Uniform